 - Publicity via an industry body, including industry specific publications

-Check out our article showing how easy it can be to appoint a new director and do contact us if you have any other director appointment tips you’d like to share with others!
+For more information, look at our detailed guide to the appointment of directors.
+You can also check out our article showing how easy it can be to appoint a new director.
+Do contact us if you have any other director appointment tips you’d like to share with others!

-It's easy to appoint directors in Inform Direct, the innovative way to manage officer records for free.
-All online, no paper forms, no fuss.
+It's easy to appoint directors online in Inform Direct, the innovative way to manage officer records.
+No paper, no fuss.